 A sidechain is an independent blockchain whose native currency is pegged to the value of another blockchain currency.
 The peg can be enforced by a protocol or it can be synthetic.
 A 2-way peg is a protocol-enforced system allowing two currencies to be exchanged freely, automatically, and without incurring in a price negotiation.
 In RSK, the asset that can be freely moved is Bitcoin.
 When the network where the bitcoins exist is not clear from the context, we refer to RBTC to bitcoins existing in RSK.

-In practice, when BTC are exchanged for RBTC, no currency is “transferred” between blockchains in a single transaction.
+In practice, when BTC is exchanged for RBTC, no currency is “transferred” between blockchains in a single transaction.
 The transfer operation is split into two transactions.
-In the first, some BTCs are locked in Bitcoin and the same amount of RBTC is unlocked in RSK.
+In the first, some BTCs are locked in Bitcoin and in the second the same amount of RBTC is unlocked in RSK.
 The whole process is called peg-in.
-When RBTC needs to be converted back into BTC, the RBTC get locked again in RSK and the same amount of BTC are unlocked in Bitcoin.
+When RBTC needs to be converted back into BTC, the reverse process occurs: the RBTC gets locked again in RSK and the same amount of BTC is unlocked in Bitcoin.
 The process is called peg-out.

 Fully trust-minimized and third-party-free two-way pegs can be created if two platforms have Turing-complete smart-contracts.
-But since Bitcoin does not currently support smart-contracts nor native opcodes to validate external SPV proofs, part of the two-way peg system in RSK relies on an autonomous system called Powpeg.
+But since Bitcoin currently does not support Turing-complete smart-contracts nor native opcodes to validate external SPV proofs, part of the 2-way peg system in RSK relies on an autonomous system called Powpeg.
 This system comprises a smart-contract called Bridge that controls every operation, and a set of third-parties called pegnatories, each one running a software called Powpeg node and a hardware security module called PowHSM.
 The PowHSM is a tamper-proof device responsible for storing a private key that is part of a multi-signature scheme.
 In the peg-in process, users send bitcoins to this multi-signature address.
 The PowHSMs are also responsible for choosing the RSK best chain based on cumulative proof-of-work, in a security model called SPV, and for signing Bitcoin peg-put transactions in case the RSK blockchain consensus requires it.
 No single pegnatory can control the locked BTCs, nor access the multi-sig private key stored in the PowHSM.
 Not even the majority of pegnatories has the ability to release BTC funds.
 The PowHSM only proceeds to sign a peg-out transaction upon receiving commands from the RSK blockchain, backed by 4000 confirmation blocks, with a cumulative proof-of-work currently equivalent to approximately 100 bitcoin blocks.
 Note that if a user transfers BTC into RBTC and back, they will normally not receive bitcoins that are directly connected by UTXOs with the original BTC sent.
-Therefore, do not lock RBTC for specific users, and instead they are locked for use across the entire RSK network.
+The bitcoins are not locked for specific users, and instead they are locked for use across the entire RSK network.